Jogisho and Palsha massacre: Aftermath

 In 1996, the Rajshahi Zila Parishad acquired around five decimals of land around the Jogisho mass grave for its maintenance and protection.
-The area was enclosed with a one and a half feet high low brick wall and a plaque containing the names of the victims were erected.
+The area was enclosed with a one-and-a-half-foot-high low brick wall, and a plaque containing the names of the victims was erected.
 Later, the Rajshahi Zila Parishad erected a memorial inside the enclosure, which displayed the names of the victims.
 Some of the remains of the victims were recovered in 2006, which yet remains to be identified and handed over to their families for their last rites.
 According to some reports, the widows have not been receiving their pensions from the government.

-The land acquired for the protection of Jogisho mass grave is adjacent to a piece of land owned by local Awami League leader Rustam Ali.
-In 2008, after being elected the Vice President of Naopara Union Awami League, he forcibly occupied the land and destroyed the commemorative plaque at the mass grave.
-He erected a khanqah sharif over the mass grave in the memory of Tayyab Ali of Natore and named it as Shah Sufi Hazarat Tayyab Ali Khanqah Sharif.
-At the khanqah sharif a religious gathering is held every Thursday night where the followers smoke ganja.
+The land acquired for the protection of the Jogisho mass grave is adjacent to a piece of land owned by local Awami League leader Rustam Ali.
+In 2008, after being elected the vice president of Naopara Union Awami League, he forcibly occupied the land and destroyed the commemorative plaque at the mass grave.
+He erected a khanqah sharif over the mass grave in the memory of Tayyab Ali of Natore and named it Shah Sufi Hazarat Tayyab Ali Khanqah Sharif.
+At the khanqah sharif, a religious gathering is held every Thursday night where the followers smoke ganja.
 After the local Bengali Hindus protested the misappropriation of the mass grave, Rustam Ali erected the commemorative plaque on the wall of the khanqah sharif building.